ul0gic/corrode/README.md

 **High-performance security scanner for finding exposed credentials, secrets, and vulnerabilities in web applications**

-Built with Rust and chromiumoxide for blazing-fast concurrent scanning with comprehensive security analysis.
+Built with Rust and chromiumoxide for blazing-fast scanning with comprehensive security analysis.

 ## Architecture